Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 ```

-# Methodology
+# Framework Methodology

-The methodology includes failure and recovery tests.
+The Sibly framework methodology includes failure and recovery tests.
 Failure tests include common faults like a node or link failure and
 measure how a routing protocol implementation reacts to those failures.
 For a given test, it verifies that the fabric
 has converged, measures the messaging load induced as part of the event, the blast radius (locality) of the messaging
 load, and the Number of rounds it took for the implementation to converge.

 The framework avoids time synchronization issues by using a logical clock and only counts the relevant PDUs to the event.

-## Metrics:
+## Metrics

-### Messaging Load:
+### Messaging Load

 Sibyl measures the messaging load by counting the number of packets originated by a test and computes the aggregate size.
 In our example, when an NLRI is withdrawn as part of the Leaf failure, each eBGP adjacency will send two withdraws,